Blog

 Mediation of Estate Disputes

 What is Mediation?
-Mediation is an alternative dispute resolution process, when opposing parties formally engage an independent, neutral mediator, who assists the parties to reach an agreement.
-The role of mediation is to promote a faster and more cost effective resolution.
-Mediation is a process that can take different forms including judicial settlement conferences, court-annexed
+Mediation is an alternative dispute resolution process whereby the parties meet with an independent, impartial and neutral mediator who assists the parties to reach an agreement.
+Mediation can take different forms including judicial settlement conferences, court-annexed mediation or private mediation.
+The success of mediation will depend on each party’s willingness and ability

 Read More »